cmnfriend/O-LoRA/README.md

 pip install -r requirements.txt
 ```

-You are also required to download the t5-large model from huggingface, and put it to the folder named ```initial_model```.
+You are also required to download the t5-large model from huggingface, put it to the folder named ```initial_model```, and rename the model folder as 't5-large'.

+LLaMA2 HF is also supported.
+You can put your llama2 hf model to the folder named ```initial_model``` and rename the model folder as 'llama'.

 ## Training and Evaluation

+For t5-large:

 You can reproduce our experiments of order 1 & 2 & 3 by simply running